 Bridget is involved in various initiatives that address workforce innovation and poverty solutions, including providing technical assistance, conducting workforce analysis, expanding apprenticeships, and managing projects.
 She has experience working with job seekers—especially those with barriers to employment—to identify, prepare for, obtain, and maintain employment.
 She also helps businesses that need to upskill their workforce to remain competitive.

-In addition, Bridget served as the director of program development for the National Skill Standards Board at the U.S. Department of Labor and was the co-director of the Manufacturing Skills Standards Council (MSSC) at the National Coalition of Advanced Manufacturing.
+Previously, Bridget was the executive director of the National Association of Workforce Development Professionals where she oversaw the expansion of training and technical assistance, with an emphasis on business engagement, public policy, career development, and leadership.
+Bridget also served as the director of program development for the National Skill Standards Board at the U.S. Department of Labor and was the co-director of the Manufacturing Skills Standards Council at the National Coalition of Advanced Manufacturing.
 She has served on several advisory boards related to improving employment outcomes and ensuring equity for individuals in non-traditional occupations.